pataruco/a11y-course/readme.md

 * Always support keyboard interface
 * Redundancy on techniques is key
 * Think about people with mild disabilities (elderly people)
-* If you cannot navigate a website on text browser (lynx) is quite possible taht is not accessible
+* If you cannot navigate a website on text browser (lynx) is quite possible that is not accessible
 * Just make the code accessible for a screen reader, because it's impossible to give support to all assistance technologies
 * The input of a screen reader is the output of every browser, so the experience is different per browser
-* Enable JS form filling, but always set a fallback with vanilla HTML and server side validation
+* Enable JS form filling, but always set a fallback with vanilla HTML and server-side validation
 * `longdesc` give a URL to a description, but it's [obsolete](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-longdesc), Use `aria-describedby` or `aria-details`.
 * `itemscope` `itemtype` from [Schema.org](http://schema.org/) give microdata content to assistance technologies interfaces
 * [pa11y](https://github.com/pa11y/pa11y) a good CLI tool for a11y automated test